 - Videos delivered to mod customers always end with suggestions for what we could do next to enhance their software.
 If we’re working through a big to-do list, then we just remind the customer of what’s next.
 If we’re “done” then we suggest what could be our next enhancement and, when possible, let the customer know how long / how much $ that new work would take.

 - On larger projects, we close every case with a video and then send the video to someone else on the team.
 They will see things that you missed.
-They’re looking for the same thing when they watch the video that you’re looking for when you make it: anything that causes a bit of surprise or causes you to pause.
+When they watch the video, they’re on the lookout for the same things that you’re looking for when you recorded it: anything that causes a bit of surprise or causes you to pause.

 We’ve made a couple of changes recently to dial in our videos.
 We switched from screencastomatic to monosnap so we could get an ad-free experience for our users.
 Both are cross-platform, but monosnap also supports S3 as a storage location so we can set a retention policy for our videos.